 She Said: “This was the most bushwalkiest holiday we’ve ever had because there are so many bushes.
 And the beaches were really pretty, especially the kangaroo one.”

-One of the most special things about Mackay is that there are so many places to see animals in the wild, which is the way we prefer to see them.
+One of the most special things about visiting Mackay with kids is that there are so many places to see animals in the wild, which is the way our family prefer to see them.
 There are the famous kangaroos and wallabies that arrive at Cape Hillsborough before sunrise every morning to forage on the beach, and platypus spotting at Broken River.
-One of the best spots in Australia to spot the shy platypus in the wild, there’s a 95% chance of spotting one of the quirky critters in the river during the day, and an even higher chance at dawn or dusk.
-You’ll also see whales galore during the migration season, and in the coastal waters of Clairview, there’s a Dugong sanctuary where you may even be lucky enough to spot one of the gorgeous creatures wallowing in the sea.
+In fact as one of the best spots in Australia to spot the shy platypus in the wild, you have a 95% chance of spotting one of the quirky critters in the river during the day, and an even higher chance at dawn or dusk.
+You’ll also spot whales galore during the migration season, and in the coastal waters of Clairview, there’s a Dugong sanctuary where you may even be lucky enough to spot one of the gorgeous creatures wallowing in the sea.

 He said: “We saw a smallish lace monitor peeking through the trees and a giant one just strolling through picnic grounds like it owned the place, which I guess it kind of did.
 It was so huge it was like Aussie Godzilla (exaggerating much Raffles?).
 We also went searching for platypus and I’m pretty sure I spotted one but they’re sneaky little devils and can be a bit hard to spot.
 And watching the sunrise with the Kangaroos on Cape Hillsborough beach was epic.
 We also saw loads of enormous eagles, one even had a snake dangling from its claws as it flew away.”